muntherb/fleet-mgmt/README.md

 - **Editing**: Option to edit vehicles and data from other lists.
 - **Bulk Upload**: Option to bulk upload data, can be from a CSV file.

+---

+## Assumptions:

+- Every vehicle has a unique ID (currently generated on form submit).
+- Every vehicle has an assigned driver.
+- Maintenance history is a list for one vehicle.
+- Usage analytics is mocked data displayed in animated charts.

+---

 ## Technologies Used

 - **Frontend**: React, TypeScript, Tailwind CSS, Shadcn UI